How to Build a Home Gym Featuring the Hydra

 So if we don't have the attachment you want, no sweat; just head over to our American-made competitors and hook up one of theirs.
 If you already have some of their products, pop on our attachments for the ultimate mix-and-match win.
 We love designing innovative home gym attachments and accessories.
 The Hydra has over 15 attachments to choose from, so you get the full commercial gym experience without the cost.

 The Hydra also has cable attachments, so you're not relegated to throwing around a barbell all the time.
-Our Hydra owners are particularly fond of the Lat Pulldown and Sliding Lever Arms.
+Our Hydra owners are particularly fond of the Lat Pulldown.

 We've also got some new attachments in production, including a leg curl and extension, a Smith machine, and a belt squat attachment.
 Don't see what you want?
 Let us know, and we'll add it to the list.
 When you have a home gym customized to your training needs, you don't have to worry about terrible (Canadian) weather, commuting, forgetting gym gear, or childcare.
 Hopefully, we'll never get stuck at home for months again, but if we do, you're all set.